Walkthrough: Mount a File System from a Different VPC

 set of tools is installed on the EC2 instance before using this procedure.
 For instructions on installingamazon-efs-utils

-, see Using the amazon-efs-utils Tools. -
+, see Installing the Amazon EFS client. -

 One of the following: